mezeraj/Mezeraj462.github.io/index.md

 Hi, my name is Joe Mezera.
 I am a senior here at the College of Charelston.
 I hit global in wingman.
 I like cars, and computers, and going to in person classes.

 ## HW1: Reflections on FOSS
+The reading The Cathedral and the Bazaar compares linux to the bazaar.
+Cathedrals are often designed by one person, the whole idea comes from one mind and it is that one persons masterpiece.
+The bazaar is a collection of many different people doing their own little thing but all in the same building.
+Linux is like the bazaar because they are all contributing to the linux operating system but they are all contributing in their own unique way.
+It is a collection of other peoples ideas, not one persons masterpiece, and thats one of the things that makes linux great.

+For our open source project we decided on PokeAPI.
+PokeAPI is a project that interests the whole group and they hae lots of issues reported in the issues tab.
+It is written mostly in python which our whole group is familiar with.
+The goal of PokeAPI is to great a centeralized database of all of the pokemon information so that webistes that need the information don't have to use multiple different sources for their data.
+PokeAPI strives to have images, move lists, names, types, and gender for all pokemon.
+Our group also looked into doing zulip but ultimately decided against it because it seemed less interesting.

 ## HW4: This Bugs Me
 Exercise 6.4 - Find the Oldest Bug: